faddat/ingestron/README.md

 https://docs.google.com/drawings/d/1iV7vcO0CZCYbiRWAjKN41axR6ZaeZ-OFD9YA39jFdoI/edit?usp=sharing

 Ingestron will serve an integrated status-panel WEB UI at port 6969, because why not?
-Status information on all blockchains monitored by INGESTRON is written to RethinkDB with each block.
+Status information on all daemons monitored by INGESTRON is written to RethinkDB with each block.
 We'll be working to integrate tightly with the blockchain itself in coming releases, hopefully going as far as using cgo for actual integration.